embark-framework/embark-site/source/docs/structure.md

 └── embark.json
 ```

-Most components will be disabled except the contracts but you can still re-enable in `embark.json` if you so need.
+Most components will be disabled except the contracts, but you can still re-enable in `embark.json` if you so need.
 The `contracts.js` config file is in the top directory since that's what is defined in the config.

 <pre><code class="json">...
   "config": {